Muhammad-Owais-Warsi/dodpayments_rust_sdk/README.md

-## Dodopayments rust sdk (under development)
+## Dodopayments rust sdk
 Rust sdk to interact with dodopayments api.